nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The list is empty.

+    * 2a1.
+MrTechRecruiter displays a message that no position is in the list.

     Use case ends.

 * 3a The given name of the position is invalid.

     * 3a1.
 MrTechRecruiter shows an error message.

-  * Use case resumes at step 2.
+    Use case resumes at step 2.

 **Use case: Add a new applicant**